Central nervous system disease: CNS Tumors

 A tumor is an abnormal growth of body tissue.
 In the beginning, tumors can be noncancerous, but if they become malignant, they are cancerous.
 In general, they appear when there is a problem with cellular division.
+The exact causes of most central nervous system (CNS) tumors, including brain and spinal cord tumors, are still largely unknown.
+Over 90% of tumors arise sporadically with no apparent cause.
+However, some environmental and genetic factors are associated with an increased risk.
+Ionizing radiation is the only well-established environmental risk factor, accounting for only a few percent of incident CNS tumors.
+A few percent of CNS tumor cases are owing to specific inherited syndromes.
+Nonionizing radiation, pesticides, occupational exposures, infection, prior head trauma, and diet are other factors of CNS tumors under investigation.
 Problems with the body's immune system can lead to tumors.

 Autoimmune disorders

 An autoimmune disorder is a condition where in the immune system attacks and destroys healthy body tissue.
 This is caused by a loss of tolerance to proteins in the body, resulting in immune cells recognising these as 'foreign' and directing an immune response against them.
+However, the scientific community is still exploring answers to exactly what causes over 80 autoimmune diseases.
+Certain risk factors are believed to impact immune tolerance and may lead to the development of autoimmune conditions: sex, genetics, obesity, smoking, exposure to toxic agents, and infection.

 Stroke

 A stroke is an interruption of the blood supply to the brain.
 Approximately every 40 seconds, someone in the US has a stroke.
 This can happen when a blood vessel is blocked by a blood clot or when a blood vessel ruptures, causing blood to leak to the brain.
 If the brain cannot get enough oxygen and blood, brain cells can die, leading to permanent damage.